 Types of Personal Data

-EU Data comprise the Personal Data as defined in the Agreement.
+European Data comprise the Personal Data as defined in the Agreement, and will be:

 Subject to paragraph 7 of this DPA, the duration of the Services and the Agreement.

-Subject to paragraph 5 of this DPA, to help Vendor satisfy its obligations in accordance with this DPA and the Agreement.
+Subject to paragraph 5 of this DPA, the Vendor may use Sub-processors where it is authorised to subcontract any element of the Services which require the processing of Personal Data, to help Vendor satisfy its obligations in accordance with this DPA and the Agreement.

 Technical and Organizational Security Measures